manojsingh00963/JavaScript/README.md

-# JavaScript
+# JavaScript:
-code practice and learning java Script
+>code practice and learning java Script

-This repository I created for only my javascript or git & github practice,

-and nothing for any other more work .
+ This repository I created for only my javascript or git & github practice, and nothing for any other more work .

+#
-writed by :  @manoj_singh000963.
+### writed by :  @manoj_singh000963.
+#